September, with it’s cooler temperatures and the changing colours are one of our favourite times of the year.

 Just east of Blackfalds on (Hwy 597 turning right on to Range RD 271A) is Burbank Campground; day use is permitted and is where the Blindman River and Red Deer River meet.
 Exploring the banks of both rivers will give you a real taste of fall.

 Head south and east of Red Deer to the DNA Gardens near Elnora, or Trenville Park as the Red Deer River valley shows off it’s best colours in the fall.
 Just south on Range Rd 215, you can be amazed at the views from the top of the river valley at Dry Island Buffalo Jump.
-Currently, you can’t drive into the valley, you can hike down, but the views from the top are spectacular.
+You can drive into the valley to the Day Use area to have a picnic or fish, but the views from the top are spectacular.